kuzzleio/kuzzle/docs/API.WebSocket.md

     controller: 'write',
     /*
     The requestId field you provided.
-If you didn't, Kuzzle generates an unique query identifier anyway.
+If you didn't, Kuzzle generates a unique query identifier anyway.
     */
     requestId, '<unique request identifier>'
   }